reasonmethis/bet-czar-frontend/README.md

 ## Using the Front-end.

 Currently the [working demo] is deployed on the Ethereum testnet Goerli, so you can test it out without using any real money.
 To use it, you will need the Metamask wallet and some free test tokens.
+The following subsection will help you do that, you can skip it if you know how to get Goerli test tokens.

+### Getting set up with Metamask and test tokens.

-Follow these steps and you will be ready to go in no time:
+Follow these steps and you will be ready to go in no time.
+I found a short [Youtube video](https://www.youtube.com/watch?v=ucOY4qkxfRE) that shows all these steps, in case you get stuck.

 1. If you don't have the Metamask wallet, [install it](https://metamask.io).
 Typically people install it as a Chrome extension, but it's available for all major browsers.
 Metamask will then walk you through creating your wallet address.
-I found a short [Youtube video](https://www.youtube.com/watch?v=ucOY4qkxfRE) that shows this step, as well as the next two steps.

 2. Connect Metamask to the Goerli testnet (in case you are new to Metamask refer to the video linked above or follow [this guide](https://blog.cryptostars.is/goerli-g%C3%B6rli-testnet-network-to-metamask-and-receiving-test-ethereum-in-less-than-2-min-de13e6fe5677)).
 You can now click the Connect button in [Bet Czar][working demo].

 3. Your balance is probably 0.
 Then it's time to get yourself some free test ETH tokens.
 You can quickly collect 0.01ETH or so from the [Goerli POW faucet](https://goerli-faucet.pk910.de/) (there are other commonly used faucets but they require you to make a Twitter post or sign up for an Alchemy account).

 You are now able to fully explore the full functionality of Bet Czar!

+### Creating your first test Bet

+At this point you should:

+* be connected to the Goerli testnet
+* have some Goerli ETH tokens (0.01 ETH should suffice)

+You can now create a test Bet:

+1. If you haven't yet done so, go to [Bet Czar][working demo] and connect your wallet.
+If Bet Czar shows your address and balance, you are in business.
+2. Go to the New section and enter the info required for a new Bet:

+   * For addresses of Bettor 1, Bettor 2, and Judge you can enter your wallet address (this is a silly Bet of course, but we are just exploring)
+   * For the bettors' wagers, enter any two amounts consistent with how many test tokens you have (for example, you can enter 0.001 and 0.002).
+3. Click the Create button, cofirm your transaction in Metamask, and you should get two notifications: one that the transaction is processing, and the second one when the transaction is confirmed.

+Your first Bet is now on the blockchain!
+You can now explore the other sections of Bet Czar.
+Start by going to the Home section to see your new Bet on your Dashboard.
+In particular you will see your **Bet Id**.
+You can now go to the other sections and use the Bet Id to perform actions such as depositing wagers, adjudicating the outcome (you made yourself the Judge, remember?), and withdrawing.
+Happy betting!

 [working demo]: https://reasonmethis.github.io/betczar_frontend